Pictured at age 30, September 2019.

 without her.
 He started pacing the fence.
 This went on for a few

 She was conveniently in heat, and that sealed the deal.
-Pride now has a new friend and is settled again.
+Papi now has a new friend and is settled again.
 He is looking spectacular is SOOOO shiny black and SOOOO dappled right now, I just had to grab a few pictures.

 He is not groomed, these are just on the fly shots.